-Diana, a sociology PhD candidate, was a carer for her mother who had MS and was diagnosed with MS herself 3 years ago.
-Diana was asked to consult on a PhD research project due to her lived experience.
+Diana, a sociology PhD candidate, was a carer for her mother who had MS and was diagnosed with MS herself 4 years ago.
+This life experience informs her own research and collaborations with other allied health researchers.

-However, as the intersection between her own research interests and lived experience became clear, Diana became an Associate Investigator, leading the design of an app that uses mobile phone sensors to track nuanced changes in walking adaptability.
+Working with a team of interdisciplinary researchers, Diana is currently leading co-design of an app that uses mobile phone sensors to track changes in walking patterns.
 These sensitive digital biomarkers have been shown to reflect subtle but relevant changes in MS status.

 ‘MS doesn't affect individuals evenly.
-I firmly believe we need to understand the broader ecology of people's lives to make sense of its impacts.
-I grew up differently, with a lot of caring responsibilities for my mum who has MS.
+We need to understand the broader ecology of people's lives to make sense of its impacts.’

 Beate has loved riding ever since she got her first bike for her 8th birthday.
 She would ride almost every day and, later, ride a bike to work no matter what the weather.
 After her MS diagnosis, Beate continued riding as long as she could, switching to an ebike when pedalling became too hard.
 However, due to balance issues, Beate began to have difficulty staying on the bike and had several bad falls.
 Suddenly, riding a bike wasn’t fun anymore.

 ‘I didn’t want to give away riding and being active.
 The scholarship will help me to achieve my dream to ride again.